torakiki/pdfsam/CONTRIBUTING.md

 Before you post
 ---------
  - Make sure the same request has not been posted already by searching among the open and closed issues.
- - Make sure the feature you are looking for is not already there, look at the documentation on [pdfsam.org] and [superuser].
+ - Make sure the feature you are looking for is not already there, look at the documentation on [pdfsam.org].

 Open an issue
 ---------